words Alexa Wang

 Connecting with customers

 A good website will know exactly the sort of person would buy a product from it, and then tries to connect with them on a personal level.
 That is part of the reason that many websites have started blog pages (the other reason is SEO); as, if you find content on a webpage valuable, you will be more open to developing a relationship with the company behind the content.
+For instance, if you search for CBD products online, you’ll likely come across blogs that provide valuable information about CBD and how it can benefit your health, while also showcasing different products that they sell.
+By investing in professional CBD SEO services, these websites are able to rank higher on search engines and reach more potential customers.
 What’s more, if content is available for free, you will feel like you’ve received a gift and want to give back, perhaps with a payment, which is the strategy behind emailing potential customers with exclusive content.
 First impressions matter a lot, so the impact of design cannot be overstated when trying to connect with customers.

 Offering social proof